jbandela/Nana_JRB_Layout/trynana/ReadMe.txt

 Below are some fields explained

+SCROLLING

+You can scroll any grid you have.
+To enable scrolling, set min_width, or min_height to a number greater than 0.
+If the width < min_width, horizontal scrollbars will appear if the height < min_height, vertical scrollbars will appear

 COMMON FIELDS

-"name" - name of the grid or widget - used by get_grid/get_widget

-"type" - type of the grid or widget - can be "grid","button","label","checkbox","combox","date_chooser","frame","listbox","picture","progress","slider","textbox"
+"name" - name of the grid or widget - used by get_grid/get_widget "type" - type of the grid or widget - can be "grid","button","label","checkbox","combox","date_chooser","frame","listbox","picture","progress","slider","textbox"
 "r" - tells what row to use - 0 based
 "c" - tells what column to use - 0 based
 "width" - tells the width in pixels.
-Use -1 to fill available space

-"height" - tells the height in pixels.
-Use -1 to fill available space

-"margin_left"/"margin_right","margin_top"/"margin_bottom" - gives the margin in pixels can be 0.
-Defaults to 0

-"column_span/row_span" - how many columns or rows the widget takes up - defaults to 1
+Use -1 to fill available space "height" - tells the height in pixels.
+Use -1 to fill available space "margin_left"/"margin_right","margin_top"/"margin_bottom" - gives the margin in pixels can be 0.
+Defaults to 0 "column_span/row_span" - how many columns or rows the widget takes up - defaults to 1

 GRID FIELDS

 "row_def"/"column_defs" - A JSON array of integers. similar to XAML row and column defs.
 An array of integers - on for each row/column

 	If the value is positive, such a 300 - then it gives the absolute size of the object